 Water heaters are intended to produce hot water.
 Water heated to a temperature which will satisfy space heating, clothes washing, dish washing, cleaning and other sanitizing needs can scald and permanently injure you upon contact.
 Some people are more likely to be permanently injured by hot water than others.
-These include the elderly, children, the infirm, or physically/ mentally handicapped.
+These include the elderly, children, the infirm, or physically/mentally handicapped.
 If anyone using hot water fits into one of these groups or if there is a local code or state law requiring certain temperature water at the hot-water tap, then you must take special precautions.
-In addition to using lowest possible temperature setting that satisfies your hot water needs, a means such as a mixing valve. should be used at hot-water taps used by these people or at the water heater (see Figure 8 & Figure 9).
-Valves for reducing point of use temperature by mixing cold and hot water are also available.
+In addition to using lowest possible temperature setting that satisfies demand of application, to reduce the risk of scalding, install Thermostatic Mixing Valves (temperature limiting valves) (see Figure 8) at each point-of-use.
+These valves automatically mix hot and cold water to limit the temperature at the tap.